KetoKrate Paid Social Ads

 In March 2023, KetoKrate's most profitable audience was female parents of kids under 12.
 When we noticed this, my usual partner for concept development was out of office.
 I still wanted to capitalize on it before trends changed, so I developed this concept and produced the ad on my own.

-In the initial version (Mom On Keto A), the product isn't seen or mentioned until 0:19 —more than halfway through the 30-second ad.
+In the initial version (Keto Mom A), the product isn't seen or mentioned until 0:19 —more than halfway through the 30-second ad.
 I knew this went against all the best practices that preach three-second hooks and with good reason: 90% of people who watch the first three seconds of a video ad don't watch the entire ad, and 70% of consumers abandon ads within the first half of the video.

 But I felt that the intro, "A day in my life as a mom on keto!", the tone, and the relatable fast pace of keeping up with kids the video was a strong enough hook to get viewers to that 19-second mark.
 And if it did, the dramatic (and mildly comedic) introduction of KetoKrate would be more impactful than it would have been in the first three seconds.